eclipse/kuksa.val/kuksa_viss_client/README.md

 updateMetaData      Update MetaData of a given path updateVISSTree      Update VISS Tree Entry
 ```

+Using the testclient, it is also possible to update and extend the VSS data structure.
+More details can be found [here](./doc/liveUpdateVSSTree.md).
 #### Docker
 You can build a docker image of the testclient using the [`Dockerfile`](./Dockerfile).
 Not the most effcient way to pack a small python script, but it is easy to get started.
 The Dockerfile needs to be executed on the parent directory (so it include the needed certificates and `pip` package configuration).